Pyo25/teamleader-ruby/README.md

 # Teamleader

-A ruby wrapper around Teamleader.eu API.
+A ruby wrapper around Teamleader.eu API v1.

-**This Teamleader client is still in development, only a few endpoints are supported (see below).**
+**Some endpoints are still missing.
+Don't hesitate to open an issue or a PR if you need one of them.**

 ## Installation